-I would recommend to do it as soon as possible, as now it is on A2 level and from January 2020 it will be B1, which is considerably higher.
+I would recommend to do it as soon as possible, as now it is on A2 level and from 2021 (according to the updated information) it will be B1, which is considerably higher.
 Also, you never know how busy you may get when the time approaches, so better to have it ready in the pocket to avoid unnecessary stress and hustle in future.

 What if I don’t pass Inburgering exam on time?

 If you’re inburgeringsplichtig – obliged to pass the Inburgering exam – and fail to do it before the allocated time, you’re going to get a fee (boete) which can get as high as over a thousand Euro.
 The amount depends on your situation.
 That’s another reason not to put it off for too long.

 I’m not sure my Dutch is enough to pass the exams.

 We were also not sure but, with the help of the resources mentioned below, we passed with the marks 8, 9 and 10 out of 10.
 And we learned Dutch for free (well, almost), without any tutors or expensive courses.